Rulios/so-semestral-speedrun/README.md

 1. Navigate to the `/containers` folder.
 2. Run `docker-compose up` (or `docker compose up` for some Compose versions).
-3. Observe the logs of the following containers:
+3. Observe the logs of the following containers by using the command: `docker logs -f <container-name>`:
    - Webnode1
    - Webnode2
    - Nginx-reverse-proxy